 How to give medicines: creams and ointments

-This leaflet gives tips about how to apply creams and ointments to your child's skin.
-Leaflets on individual medicines are available to search on the Medicines for Children website.
+This page provides advice on applying creams and ointments to your child's skin.
+Specific information about individual medicines is available on the Medicines Information pages.

 Important things to know about creams and ointments

-- Throughout this leaflet we will refer to the products as creams but the information also applies to ointments as well.
+- We will refer to the products as creams but the information also applies to ointments as well.

 - The leaflet and the video will cover creams which contain active ingredients, as well as those which also contain moisturising creams which are called emollients.
 These active ingredients are things such as topical steroids, antibiotics or fungal treatments, and are often used in skin conditions such as eczema.